|Premiere||9 November, 1990, Castlemaine State Festival|

 THE WOODEN CHILD explored the subject of boys’ relationships with their fathers and men’s emotional responses to childbirth.
 It was subject matter close to the lives of Handspan artists several of whom were themselves beginning to have children and experience the complicated reality and conflicting emotions of parenthood at the time this work was produced.

-In the following years, the play evolved, written by Ken Harper during his wife's pregnancy and based on workshops with male colleagues at Handspan, Ken Evans, Peter J.Wilson, and woodcraftsman, Barry Mills.
+In the following years, the play evolved, written by Ken Harper during his wife's pregnancy and based on workshops with male colleagues at Handspan, Ken Evans, Rod Primrose and Peter J.Wilson, with woodcraftsman, Barry Mills.

 The production moved some audience members to send notes of affirmation about their emotional response to the work.
 Two are reproduced in this document: Fan Letters to The Wooden Child (pdf)

 THE WOODEN CHILD production team included workshop assistant Kevin Berton, supported by the Schizophrenia Fellowship of Victoria's Work Rehabiliation Program. and a video of his successful experience working in Handspan's Gertrude St Studio to build the work was produced to support Vichealth's campaign message for 1990 - Schizophrenia - a treatable illness:

 |Puppet & prop makers||Rob Matson with Paul Newcombe, Philip Millar, Mary Sutherland, Horse|

 |9 - 11 November 1990||Castlemaine Library Hall, Castlemaine State Festival, Victoria|

 |14 Nov – 9 December 1990||Universal Theatre, Fitzroy, Victoria|

 |4 Jan -19 January 1991||The Playhouse, Sydney Opera House, Festival of Sydney, NSW|

 |Total performances||25 (1990 est); 19 (1991)|